didomi/unity/docs/overview.md

 #### Create the package

-Create the packge in the editor:
+Create the package in the editor:

 ![Create Unity Package](img/create_plugin_package_unity.png)